 In addition, a wide, exaggerated shape can help provide a more stable and secure ride and a panel at the heel can help you maintain proper foot and ankle alignment.

 There has been some concern in recent years that stability shoes may cause shin splints.
 In fact, some runners have taken up barefoot running to reduce injuries.

 But wearing minimalist running shoes may create an increased risk for calf and shin pain.
 The American Academy of Orthopaedic Surgeons has expressed concern about this trend.

-While the organization acknowledges that barefoot running may spread out impact stresses among muscles, it does not find clear evidence that barefoot running reduces the risk for any injury.
+While the organisation acknowledges that barefoot running may spread out impact stresses among muscles, it does not find clear evidence that barefoot running reduces the risk for any injury.

-Your best bet is likely to wear cushioned shoes with good shock absorption.
+Your best bet is probably to wear cushioned shoes with good shock absorption.
 Look for shoes that provide durable foam for the three phases of a runner's stride.

 Lastly, when shopping for shoes that help prevent shin splints, look for shoes that have been tested to reduce injury.